ibm-cloud-docs/CDN/api.md

 * **Return** - A collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping`.

-  The collection provides a `uniqueId` value, which needs to be sent as input for subsequent API calls related to Mapping and Origin Path.
+  The collection provides a `uniqueId` value, which must be sent as input for subsequent API calls related to mapping and origin path.
   {: note}

   [Mapping container](/docs/CDN?topic=CDN-mapping-container)